Q42/RefreshableScrollView/README.md

 # RefreshableScrollView

+**This project is no longer in use.** Wrapping SwiftUI views in UIKit views, and embedding them again in SwiftUI is a significant source of bugs.
+Be warned!

 In SwiftUI, it is currently only possible to use pull to refresh on `List` views.
 This package provides a custom scroll view that is refreshable, so that you can pull to refresh any SwiftUI view you desire.
 It responds to the `.refreshable()` modifier, so you use it in the exact same way as you would refresh a List.